Social Investment FAQs

 Yes.
 However each new proposal must follow the same application process i.e. an initial brief summary and completion of a proposal pro-forma (supplied by us).

-We have been grant funded by Trust for London, can we still make a proposal for investment to Capital for London?
+We have been grant funded by Trust for London, can we still make a proposal for social investment?

 Yes.
-Trust for London grant funding and Capital for London investments are managed separately.
+Trust for London grant funding and our social investments are managed separately.
 We will of course look at all sources of income an organisation has when considering an investment proposal – just as we do with grant applications.

-When can I approach Capital for London with an investment idea?
+When can I approach Trust for London with an investment idea?

 You can contact us anytime.
 We have no fixed dates or deadlines for this type of investment.
 Initially we ask that you telephone us to discuss your idea informally and, if we feel it has potential, we will send you an investment proposal form to complete.